d12frosted/elpa-mirror/gnu/consult-readme.txt

  The default splitting style is configured with the variable ~consult-async-split-style~.

- For the =space=/=comma=/=semicolon= splitting styles, the first word before the space/comma/semicolon is passed to grep, the remaining string is used for filtering.
+ With the =space=, =comma= and =semicolon= splitting styles, the first word before the space/comma/semicolon is passed to grep, the remaining string is used for filtering.

- For the =perl= splitting style, the input string is split at a punctuation character, using a similar syntax as Perl regular expressions.
+ The =perl= splitting style splits the input string at a punctuation character, using a similar syntax as Perl regular expressions.

  Examples: